Thunderpig851/peronsal-website/src/content/blog/2025-10-27-data-privacy-limit.md

 ## The questions I’m not done with

 1. How do we **prove** minimization to users without revealing attack surface?
-2. What’s a practical retention policy for student apps that isn’t “forever or 30 days”?
+2. What’s a practical retention policy for student a
-3. Can we make “consent” real by adding **meaningful alternatives** (pay, local-only, degraded mode) instead of “take it or leave it”?
-4. How do we detect and block **secondary use** when the harm travels through a partner’s pipeline, not ours?

-## Closing thought

-If privacy is a power problem, then the ethical move isn’t better wording; it’s **less collection, fewer joins, shorter clocks, and real exits**.
-That’s build-time work, not a footer link.